Visit the TrainWeb.org Fan Page on Facebook!

 Standard Options

 The Type A Spreader had many of the same options as previous models.
 These include the Ditch Casting.
-These could be custom made for each railroad and were mounted in the wing.
+These could be custom made for each railroad and were mounted in the wing, the difference being that on the Type A it was mounted inside the wing, and was retractable.
 Wings could be either the straight, or the articulated ones, depending on which the railroad wanted.
-The braces that held the wings open were of the same style of the Standard series but different sizes. some have the hydraulic ones.
+The original braces that held the wings open were the Hydraulic kind, until the later style came along that were used on the Standard series.
+Wing braces are described more on the parts page.
+As with other spreaders, nose blades were also an option, with several different styles available.